Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Revisiting Trojan Detection

 \subsubsection{Scoring Approach}

-When analyzing our new via-position based method, we operate largely identical; the main difference is that we change the definition of a Trojan.
-As described in the threat model (\autoref{sec:threatmodel:scope}), we can define a Trojan as any cell that has a (significantly) better-fitting representative than that claimed in the design specifications.
-This gives a detection method that is robust against noise in the instances.
-The Trojan will receive a lower score when compared to its true representative than the claimed one, making the claimed one less likely to be true.
-In contrast, a via introduced by noise should not have a corresponding via in any representative, thereby increasing the score of each of them in the same way and minimizing the risk of accidentally changing the best-fitting label.
-There is a small caveat to this logic, which is that a cell instance may receive identical scores from multiple types of templates.
-In that case, it is only possible to guess the type of cell.
-This opens a trade-off between a large number of false positives, or flagging all of these cells as benign, and risking false negatives.
-For the case that two types of cells are indistinguishable the evaluations would result in a 100\% false negative rate, showing us that these two types of cells would have to be manually checked when searching for Trojans.
-To evaluate the scoring methods we focus on the beta error since this is the main concern when detecting Trojans.
-The number of false positive detections is less relevant, since it only corresponds to the amount of manual work required in the detection process and is better expressed in absolute numbers.
-See Appendix~\ref{appendix:comparison} for a comparison of the new method on the old dataset.
-However, the chance of a Trojan slipping through any detection method should be as close to zero as possible.
+To derive a cell classifier from our new via-position based scoring method, we make a slight tweak to the original empirical Trojan definition of Puschner~\etal: Under our threat model (\autoref{sec:threatmodel:scope}), we can define a cell substitution Trojan as any cell that has a (significantly) \textit{better-fitting} representative than that claimed in the design specifications -- rather than merely as a cell that poorly fits its claimed representative.
+This definition yields a classifier that is more robust against imaging noise in the instances.
+To illustrate, an actual Trojan will score more similar to its true representative, and less similar to the claimed representative, triggering Trojan detection.
+In contrast, a benign cell with a bogus via introduced by noise should be unlikely to have a corresponding via in any representative, thereby decreasing the similarity to all representatives in the same way and minimizing the risk of accidentally changing the best-fitting label.
+A small caveat to this logic is that a cell instance may receive identical scores from multiple representatives.
+In that case, it is only possible to guess the cell's true type.
+This opens a trade-off between producing a large number of false positives, or flagging all such cells as benign and risking false negatives.
+For the case that two types of cells are indistinguishable the evaluations would result in a 100\% false-negative rate, showing us that these two types of cells would have to be manually checked when searching for Trojans.